mplaine/analyzing-job-postings-with-sql/README.md

 | Jyväskylä, Finland |        17 |
 | Lahti, Finland     |        11 |
 -->

+Insights:

+- **Helsinki** dominates the data science job market in Finland with 1,345 job postings, reflecting its status as the country's capital and major economic hub.
+- **Espoo** and **Tampere**, the second and third largest cities in Finland, feature 241 and 110 job postings, respectively.
+Both cities have a university of technology, which likely increases the number of tech companies and the demand for data professionals in the region.
+- Data science job opportunies are also abundant in smaller cities around the country, exemplified by **Oulu** (43), **Jyväskylä** (17), and **Lahti** (11), as well as through **remote positions (Anywhere)**, accounting for 195 job postings.

 ### 2. Which companies recruit the most data professionals in Finland?